Motia Icon

 Python

-• Add imports: from motia import ApiRequest, ApiResponse, FlowContext, http
+• Add imports: from motia import ApiRequest, ApiResponse, http (and FlowContext only if your handler needs ctx)

 • Use http() helper in trigger definitions

-• Change handler signature to handler(request: ApiRequest[Any], ctx: FlowContext[Any]) -> ApiResponse[Any]
+• Change handler signature to handler(request: ApiRequest[Any]) -> ApiResponse[Any] (or include ctx: FlowContext[Any] when needed)

 • Replace req.get("body", {}) with request.body